igvteam/igv-webapp/README.md

 Menu files specify a label for the menu, an optional description of the menu,  and a list of tracks configurations or a type property.
-The example below defines a menu labeled "Annotations" with a single entry, a bed file of gene annotations.
+The example below defines a menu labeled "Annotations" with a single entry, a BED file of gene annotations.
 For a complete description of track configuration objects see the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Tracks-2.0).

 ```json